hdspgroup/9836_seismic_project/Algorithms/KLD_Seismic_Design/README.md

 # Demo

 Run a demo of the End-to-End optimization of the acquistion geometry and the reconstruction network with the proposed the Divergence-based regularization in `Main.ipynb`

+# Sensing models

+The differentiable modeling o f the compressive seismic acquistion is in ´SensingModel2D.py´, `sampling_schemes.py` and `models2D.py`

+# Recovery models

+Different recovery networks are implemented in `Une2D.py`, `Resnet.py and  `Conv.py`